Affordable Care Act: "If you like your plan"

 At various times during and after ACA debate Obama said, "If you like your health care plan, you'll be able to keep your health care plan."
 However, in fall 2013 millions of Americans with individual policies received notices that their insurance plans were terminated, and several million more risked seeing their current plans canceled.

-PolitiFact cited various estimates that only about 2% of the total insured population (4million out of 262 million) received such notices.
 Obama's previous unambiguous assurance that consumers could keep their own plans became a focal point for critics, who challenged his truthfulness.
 Various bills were introduced in Congress to allow people to keep their plans.

-PolitiFact later scored Obama's claims as the 2013 "Lie of the Year".
+PolitiFact initially cited various estimates that only about 2% of the total insured population (4 million out of 262 million) received such notices, but readers later voted Obama's claims as the 2013 "Lie of the Year".

 Criticism and opposition

 Opposition and efforts to repeal the legislation have drawn support from sources that include labor unions, conservative advocacy groups, Republicans, small business organizations and the Tea Party movement.
 These groups claimed the law would disrupt existing health plans, increase costs from new insurance standards, and increase the deficit.
-Some opposed the idea of universal healthcare, viewing insurance as similar to other unsubsidized goods.
+Some opposed the idea of universal healthcare.
 President Donald Trump repeatedly promised to "repeal and replace" it.